Is the Jungfrau Travel Pass worth it? An honest review

 Jungfrau Travel Pass vs. Swiss Half Fare Card

-As you can see from those example itineraries, the Jungfrau Travel Pass comes out as being between 8-16% cheaper than if you just used the Swiss Half Fare Card during your time in the Jungfrau region.
+As you can see from those example scenarios, the Jungfrau Travel Pass comes out as being between 18-24% cheaper than if you just used the Swiss Half Fare Card during your time in the Jungfrau region.

-What that doesn’t include, though, is the value of the Half Fare Card if you’re travelling more of the country than just the Jungfrau region.
+What that doesn’t include, though, is the value of the Half Fare Card if you’re travelling more of the country than just the Jungfrau area.

 If you’ve got other travel to cover in Switzerland, it’s almost certain that a combo of the Swiss Half Fare Card and Jungfrau Travel Pass will save you money.